 - Regularly cleaned and serviced pieces of equipment operate better and are more energy-efficient.
 For example, if you don’t regularly clean refrigerated display cabinets, they can use up to 10 % more energy.

 - Similarly, air conditioning and heating vents and filters can fill with dust and need more energy to produce the same results.

-If your business is looking to upgrade appliances, it’s important to consider energy-efficient appliances by looking at the energy rating label before you purchase.
+If your business is looking to upgrade appliances, it’s important to consider energy-efficient appliances by looking at the energy star rating label before you purchase.
 The more stars, the less energy it’ll use – which will save your business in the long term.

 - Learn more about the energy efficiency star system and how to reduce your business’ energy consumption.